kartikeyakhullar/kartikeyakhullar/README.md

 - 🌱 In 2021 I'm planning to learn Redux, TypeScript, Docker and Kubernetes.
 - 🔭 I’m currently working on a NodeJS project.
+- 🤔 I might try some Animations as well.

 <!--
 **kartikeyakhullar/kartikeyakhullar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.